 Credit-builder loans are an option to add that diversification if you don’t have established credit.
 These loans work in the same way as a secured credit card, in that you provide the cash collateral and perform by making monthly payments before gaining the benefit of the loan.
 Some credit unions offer credit-builder loans to help credit union members (shareholders) rebuild/establish their credit with limited liability to the credit union.
 Monthly payments and reporting to the credit bureaus help to build a good payment history.

 Whether you want to establish credit or improve a low credit score, it takes a personal finance management system that works for you individually.
 For many of us that requires courage to make major changes in our lives and to persevere.
 Hit the ground running by practicing good credit behavior from the start.
 Practice makes perfect.
 You can start by knowing whether you have a credit score, and if you do, what that credit score is.
-You can get two free credit scores, updated monthly, on Credit.com.
+You can get two free credit scores, updated every 14 days, on Credit.com.
 And you can request your free annual credit reports at AnnualCreditReport.com.

 More Money-Saving Reads: